Snowflake-Labs/snowpark-python-demos/sp4py_utilities/README.md

 ```

 #### Encoders
-The preprocessing module has the following encoders that can be used with categorical features:
+The sp4py_preprocessing module has the following encoders that can be used with categorical features:
 * OneHotEncoder: Encode categorical features as a one-hot.
 * OrdinalEncoder: Encodes a string column of labels to a column of label indices.
 The indices are in [0, number of labels].
 * LabelEncoder: A label indexer that maps a string column of labels to a column of label indices.

 Example using the OneHotEncoder
 ```
-import preprocessing as pp
+import sp4py_preprocessing as pp

 session = Session.builder.configs(connection_parameters).create()
 df_churn = session.table("CUSTOMER_CHURN")